CMihai998/GistAccessor/README.md

 ## Development server

+Before running the code, you should modify the ACCESS_TOKEN from line 10 in the search-gists.component.ts file.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding